Q&A on UWCSEA admissions

 - What are the Meet and Play sessions for K1 to Grade 1 applicants?
 How do I prepare my child for it?

-- If I make a dual application, will my child need to attend two interviews and/or take two assessments?
+- If I make a dual application, will my child need to attend two interviews and/or two assessments?

 - Who conducts the assessments and how long are they?